SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 01 January, 2024 at 23:34:14
+# Last Refreshed - 02 January, 2024 at 23:34:22
 The Latest Activity was a VirtualRide -

-<b>Zwift - Pacer Group Ride: Island Hopper in Makuri Islands with Bernie</b>
+<b>Zwift - Pacer Group Ride: Triple Flat Loops in Watopia with Bernie</b>

-which happened on 01 January, 2024 at 11:36:02
+which happened on 02 January, 2024 at 15:35:47

-Which is 0 years, 0 months, 0 days, 11 hours and 58 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 58 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/10472901636
+You can see it here https://www.strava.com/activities/10480210880

 ## Number of Rides
 How many rides have I done each year?